 - Expiration Alerts – The website administrator receives email notifications that their domain name registration is about to expire.
 The alerts are usually sent a couple of days before expiration.

 - Renewal Grace Period – If the owner doesn’t renew their contract before the expiration date, the domain will be put on a Renewal Grace Period for thirty days.
-Within this time, the administrator still has a chance to renew their registration without paying for additional costs.
+Within this time, the administrator still has a chance to renew their registration without paying additional costs.
 In the meantime, the URL will direct users to a parking page, which notifies them that the domain has expired.
 Services related to the website will also be unavailable.

 - Registrar Hold – After approximately a month, the status of the domain will be put on Registrar Hold.
-It entails another thirty days where the owner is given a chance to renew their contract with the provider.
+It entails another thirty days when the owner is given a chance to renew their contract with the provider.
 During this time, they’ll be asked to pay redemption and renewal fees.

 - Registrar Auction – The Registrar Auction happens while the website is on the Registrar Hold status.
 Here, the provider will sell the domain name to people who want to purchase expired domains.
 The highest bidder will get the chance to use the site’s name and wait for another thirty days to take over officially.
 If the original owner decides to renew at this time, though, the bidder will be refunded, and the former resumes control of the website.